shakeshack

 One of the many lush viewings found in Central Park

 Wake up around 8AM, get ready, and wander through Central Park for 20 minutes or so.
 Head to Sant Ambroeus for a sorta-expensive-but-worth-it sandwich of prosciutto and buffalo mozzarella for $9 and their hot chocolate coffee that runs around $6.
-I don’t even drink coffee and it was super amazing, and the sandwich was so good I returned for the same thing 3 times in my 7 days.
+I don’t even drink coffee and it was super amazing, and the sandwich was so good I returned for the same thing 3 times on my first trip.
+It’s now a staple every time I return.

-Head back to Central Park.
+Head back to Central Park to snack.
 I personally sat in the area right next to MET and had a lovely morning.

 After your breakfast, choose from one of the museums on the stretch and line up about 15 minutes early (most open at 10).
 I highly recommend the MET.
 I didn’t think I would really like it, and I did.
-Student tickets are $12 and tbh they don’t check so if you look young, go for it.
+Student tickets are $12 and to be honest, they don’t check.
+So, if you look young, go for it.
 Otherwise it’s $25.
 It is always, always best to get to museums/tourist attractions as soon as they open.
 Sometimes they clear out well just before closing for a half hour but opening is best.
 You can often score about an hour and a half of tolerable levels and get at least one empty exhibit before chaos.
-I’ll have a post on this someday.

 Afternoon

-After lunch I recommend taking a trip to walk along the High Line.
-It is around a 30 minute subway ride but hey, now you get to see the metro.
+The High Line is around a 30 minute subway ride but hey, now you get to see the metro.
 Again, follow Google.
 I think this walk affords one of the best first-looks at the city.
 It’s not super crowded even in the afternoon (when I went) and you get to see a lot of what I would call “classic” New York cityscapes.
+There is tons of great Spanish food in this area.
+Tía Pol is a great tapas style restaurant, and Mercado Little Spain has several smaller restaurants in a lovely open-air space.

 highlineresist